-- The Examples folder, a lot of what I’d consider major features are actually a few rogue files buried in the examples folder.
-In my case I needed to load a very simple Collada model.
+- The Examples folder.
+A lot of major features are actually a few rogue files buried in the /examples folder.

-- “The three.js way.”
+- ”The three.js way of thigs.”
 Every time I wanted to play with a new concept (e.g: instancing), I had to:

 - Understand the concept